-Currently, SANS penetration testing courses are associated with five highly sought-after GIAC certifications: GCIH, GMOB, GPEN, GAWN and GWAPT.
-Each of these certifications indicates a holder processes the technical expertise and has mastered the process components vital to implementation and execution of information security best practices.
+Currently, SANS penetration testing courses are associated with six highly sought-after GIAC certifications: GCIH, GMOB, GPEN, GAWN, GWAPT and GXPN.
+Each of these certifications indicate a holder processes the technical expertise and has mastered the process components vital to implementation and execution of information security best practices.

 The GAWN certification is designed for technologists who need to assess the security of wireless networks.
 The certification focuses on the different security mechanisms for wireless networks, the tools and techniques used to evaluate and exploit weaknesses, and techniques used to analyze wireless networks.
 Students will not only gain experience using tools to assess wireless networks, they will understand how the tools operate and the weaknesses in protocols that they evaluate.
 Read More

 Incident handlers manage security incidents by understanding common attack techniques, vectors and tools as well as defending against and/or responding to such attacks when they occur.
 The GCIH certification focuses on detecting, responding, and resolving computer security incidents.
 Read More

 Mobile phones and tablets continue to demonstrate their usefulness and importance in enterprises and government offices.
 With the amount of sensitive data that can be accessed on these devices and their lack of security, mobile devices are enticing targets for nefarious attackers.

 The GMOB ensures that the people charged with protecting systems and networks know how to properly secure the mobile devices accessing vital information.
 Read More

 The GPEN certification is for security personnel whose job duties involve assessing target networks and systems to find security vulnerabilities.
 Certification objectives include penetration-testing methodologies, the legal issues surrounding penetration testing and how to properly conduct a penetration test as well as best practice technical and non-technical techniques specific to conduct a penetration test.
 Read More